Large backward-flat-plate centrifugal fan rotor on the Jitamitra shop floor

 How we engineer it out

-The plate wheels run a 140 m/s Class 3-4 plate build to ~1,400 mmWC per model; the figure is the software-validated structural ceiling, sanity-checked against absorbed power — not a brochure number.
+The plate wheels run a 140 m/s Class 3-4 plate build to ~1,400 mmWC per model; the figure is the engineering-validated structural ceiling, sanity-checked against absorbed power — not a brochure number.

 03 — HEAT & HANDLING